Ejup Ganić

-Ejup Ganić (born 3 March 1946) is a Bosnian engineer and politician who is the founder and chancellor of Sarajevo School of Science and Technology.

-He served one term as President of the Federation of Bosnia and Herzegovina from 1997 to 2001.
+Ejup Ganić (born 3 March 1946) is a Bosnian engineer, politician and academic who served as President of the Federation of Bosnia and Herzegovina from 1997 to 1999 and from 2000 to 2001.
+A former member of the Party of Democratic Action, he also served as member of the Presidency of the Republic of Bosnia and Herzegovina from 1990 to 1996.

-He holds a ScD (doctor of science) from Massachusetts Institute of Technology.
+Ganić holds an ScD from the Massachusetts Institute of Technology.
+He is the founder and current chancellor of the Sarajevo School of Science and Technology.

-Early life
+Early life and education

-Ganić was born in Sebečevo village near Novi Pazar municipality in the Sandžak geographical region of Serbia, then Yugoslavia.
-He is the founder and current president of Sarajevo School of Science and Technology and a regular professor of engineering science at the school.
+Ganić was born on 3 March 1946 in Sebečevo village near Novi Pazar in the Sandžak geographical region of Serbia, then a part of SFR Yugoslavia.
+He graduated from the University of Belgrade, and holds an ScD in engineering science from the prestigious Massachusetts Institute of Technology.

 Political career

-During the Bosnian War, he was part of the Presidency of Bosnia and Herzegovina.
-He was a member of the Party of Democratic Action (SDA; 1990−2000).
-During the war, the Bosnian government and SDA was divided into two groups, one that looked to the West, and the other, called the Sandžak faction, hardliners that wished to take on all.
+During the Bosnian War, Ganić served in the Presidency of the Republic of Bosnia and Herzegovina.
+He was a member of the Party of Democratic Action (SDA) between 1990 and 2000.
+During the war, the Bosnian government and the SDA were divided into two groups, one that looked to the West, and the other, called the Sandžak faction, hardliners that wished to take on all.
 Another division was between the secularists and conservatists.
-Ganić was part of the Sandžak faction and conservatists.
+Ganić was part of the Sandžak faction and the conservatists.

-During early talks of the partition of Bosnia and Herzegovina, he remarked that the Bosniaks "are Islamized Serbs", and should thus join the Serb side, at a time when the SDA shifted in favour of siding with the Serbs and continuing struggling against the Croats.

-He was President of the Federation of Bosnia and Herzegovina from 1997 to 2001.
-He also served as the Vice-President of the Federation of Bosnia and Herzegovina 1994-1997.
+During early talks of the partition of Bosnia and Herzegovina, Ganić remarked that the Bosniaks "are Islamized Serbs", and should thus join the Serb side, at a time when the SDA shifted in favour of siding with the Serbs and continuing struggling against the Croats.
+Following the war, Ganić served as Vice-President, and then as President of the Federation of Bosnia and Herzegovina from 1997 to 1999, and again from 2000 to 2001.

-Education and occupations

-Dr. Ganić has a ScD. in Engineering Science from Massachusetts Institute of Technology.